StellarWaspIan/my-wasp-nest-for-java/README.md

 any way, i started a "project" about calculating the average of 5 numbers given by the user. the operation is made in a function/method (i dont know the difference yet).

+almost 7/12/24, i made the thing work. it wasn't working because i forgot to put "name".java to the program, silly me!
+I WILL go to sleep.

+im sooo sleppy eepy deepy.